 There were no process or control equipment upset conditions encountered during this test program.
-The engine was connected to a load bank and operating at the highest achievable load (93% of engine torque, 90% of peak engine horsepower) during testing.
+The engine was connected to a load bank and operating at the highest achievable load (93% of engine horsepower and electrical output) during testing.

 5.5 AIR POLLUTION CONTROL DEVICE MAINTENANCE